Partial and Full Dentures

 Next, your natural teeth may be filed, contoured or extracted in preparation for your dentures, which will involve the use of a local anesthetic.
 Treatment options such as crowns and dental implants will be administered during future appointments.
-If you opt for immediate dentures, they will be placed after your natural teeth are extracted.
+If the treatment plan is for immediate dentures, they will be placed after your natural teeth are extracted and gums have effectively healed.
 Alternatively, conventional dentures will be fitted 8 to 12 weeks after your gums have healed.

 Your dentist will provide instructions for how to care for your dentures and schedule follow-up appointments to ensure they continue to fit properly.

 As with most dental treatments, there are potential risks and complications involved with dentures.

 You may experience pain, swelling and bleeding when teeth are extracted, dental implants are inserted or teeth are filed in preparation for dentures.
 These are common side effects that will decrease over time and can be treated by your dentist.

 In rare cases, you could react to the local anesthetic administered during appointments.
 Follow the instructions of your dentist in the event of an allergic reaction.